constant-null/eloquent-changed-by-user/README.md

 $ composer update
 ```

-To start using this trait you need import it to Eloquent model
+To start using this trait you need to import it to Eloquent model

 ```php